wadefagen/datasets/gpa/README.md

 # University of Illinois' GPA Dataset

-In July 2016, the University of Illinois responded to a Freedom of Information Act request (FOIA #16-456, and later #17-042, #17-213, and #18-150) for *"the grade distributions by percent and/or letter grade, for every class [...] at the University of Illinois at Urbana-Champaign"*.
+In July 2016, the University of Illinois responded to a Freedom of Information Act request (FOIA #16-456, and later #17-042, #17-213, #18-150, #18-907) for *"the grade distributions by percent and/or letter grade, for every class [...] at the University of Illinois at Urbana-Champaign"*.
 This repository contains a record of all of the data from the above FOIA requests in a clean, documented CSV format.

 [Download the full dataset as a single CSV file](https://raw.githubusercontent.com/wadefagen/datasets/master/gpa/uiuc-gpa-dataset.csv)